natbox/laserDeburring/readme.md

 # Ray tracing
-`Presetting of optochemical fluid domain without laser by OpenFOAM®`
+`Presetting of optochemical domain without laser by OpenFOAM®`